Chart Color Schemes

 An assessment of population growth drivers in Camperdown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the Camperdown (Vic.) statistical area (Lv2) has an estimated population of around 3,406.
-This reflects a growth of 52 people since the 2021 Census, which reported a population of 3,354.
-The increase is inferred from AreaSearch's estimate of the resident population at 3,271 in June 2024 and an additional 23 validated new addresses since the Census date.
-This results in a population density ratio of 49 persons per square kilometer.
-Since census, Camperdown (Vic.) has experienced a growth rate of 1.6%, which is within 1.3 percentage points of the SA3 area's growth rate of 2.9%.
-Overseas migration was the primary driver of this population growth.
+Based on analysis of ABS population updates for the broader area, as of Feb 2026, Camperdown's population is estimated at around 3,406.
+This reflects an increase of 52 people since the 2021 Census, which reported a population of 3,354.
+The change is inferred from AreaSearch's estimate of the resident population at 3,271 following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 49 persons per square kilometer.
+Camperdown's 1.6% growth since census positions it within 1.5 percentage points of the SA3 area (3.1%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, the Camperdown (Vic.)
-(SA2) is forecasted to increase its population by 778 persons, reflecting a total increase of 19.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase is forecast for the top quartile of locations outside capital cities.
+The suburb is expected to grow by 779 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.2% in total over the 17 years.

 Frequently Asked Questions - Population